 But, he did make some points of order very clear!
 Mistreating children for example was absolutely ruled out.

 After Jesus’ death, the apostle Paul also provided us with much clarity on Jesus’ guidance.
-In his epistles (letters) to early Christians, Paul highlighted that although Jesus did not give us a mile long list of laws, it did not mean we could just do ‘our own thing’.
-No, we are to live life with due reverence to God’s love for us; to follow Jesus’ example and the principles demonstrated there; to ever increase the depth of our relationship with God.
+In his epistles (letters) to early Christians, Paul highlighted that although Jesus did not give us a long list of laws, it did not mean we could just do ‘our own thing’.
+No, we are to live life with due reverence to God’s love for us; to follow Jesus’ example and the principles he made clear; to ever increase the depth of our loving relationship with God.

 4. THE COST OF SIN TO CHRISTIANS

-Again, all denominations also expect that each of us Christians must make a real attempt to repent from our sinful ways.
-We must try to change ourselves for the better, whenever we knowingly backslide into wrongdoing.
+Again, all denominations also expect that each of us Christians must make a real attempt to repent, or turn away, from our sinful ways.
+We must try to change ourselves for the better, whenever we knowingly slide into wrongdoing.

 But, there is some disagreement throughout the greater Christian Church on the finer details of what we need to do.
 That is, to be completely freed from the cost of sin.
 And I mean in regard to both our ‘life after death’ and our present ‘day-to-day lives’.

 4.1 Effect of sin on life after death

 There is some difference of opinion, amongst denominations, regarding whether all Christians will automatically gain eternal/ everlasting life in Heaven after physical death.
 That is whether they will all be ‘saved’, despite the level of sins committed by them.

 Protestants, who make up a significant proportion of the greater Christian Church, largely believe that they will be saved regardless of their sins.
 They essentially believe that once a person has been saved through the ‘grace of God’, after accepting Jesus as Lord and Saviour, they are guaranteed a place in Heaven.